 Why to watch out for arbitration agreements and class action waivers

 Class actions are an effective way to hold banks, corporations, and others accountable for unlawful practices, defective products, and other wrongdoing.
-(For more details about how a class action works, please see our post here.)
 Some companies hoping to avoid class action litigation include arbitration clauses in the terms and conditions that come with their products.

 For example, when you buy a laptop or smartphone, you may receive a document that includes an “arbitration agreement” that says something like:

 By agreeing to arbitration, to the fullest extent legally permissible, we each may bring claims relating to your device only in our individual capacities and not in a class action.

 If you decide to keep your device but opt out of this arbitration agreement, you must do so by notifying seller within 30 days of activating your device for the first time (unless a longer period is required by applicable law) by following the instructions available on our website.